euzu/m3u-filter/README.md

 * `log` _optional
 * `user_access_control` _optional_
 * `channel_unavailable_file` _optional_
+* `hdhomerun` _optional_

 ### 1.1. `threads`
 If you are running on a cpu which has multiple cores, you can set for example `threads: 2` to run two threads.
 Don't use too many threads, you should consider max of `cpu cores * 2`.
 Default is `0`.
+If you process the same provider multiple times each thread uses a connection.
+Keep in mind that you hit the provider max-connection.

 ### 1.2. `api`
 `api` contains the `server-mode` settings.
 To run `m3u-filter` in `server-mode` you need to start it with the `-s`cli argument.